CodeYourFuture/syllabus-archive/html-css/week-1/instructor-notes.md

 Get the class to work in groups for the exercise.
 Ideally each group should have a different website to work on.

 Then get each group to present what they think the sections are to the rest of the class and discuss.
 Focus on what a section represents semantically, not what it does in this instance - for example, "this is side section which complements the main content" (i.e. is an `<aside>`), not "this is another story about x".

+## CSS Selectors

+Demo to the class the following CSS selectors:

+- HTML elements
+- Classes
+- Ids

+## Pseudo classes

+Demo to the class the following CSS pseudo classes:

+- `:hover`
+- `:focus`
+- `:first-of-type`

+## What can we style?

+Demo these in the [Semantics CodeSandbox](https://codesandbox.io/s/z69nnxv5q3)

+- Positioning (note: flexbox is covered later)
+- Colours
+- Borders
+- Thickness
+- Fonts
+- Sizes

+## Flexbox

+Demo different flexbox settings/values in the [Rainbox CodeSandbox](https://codesandbox.io/s/znjvoqj1l).

+If anyone brings up *Floats*, explain this replaces that concept.